E3SM-Project/e3sm_diags/docs/html/_sources/quickguides/quick-guide-general.rst.txt

 1a.
 Installation via conda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you want to install the latest stable version of ``e3sm_diags``, please following :ref:`Latest stable release <install_latest>` to install via ``conda``.
+If you want to install the latest stable version of ``e3sm_diags``, please follow :ref:`latest stable release <install_latest>` to install via ``conda``.
 Remember to install conda/miniconda or load the anaconda module of the machine, for example, on NERSC:

 ::